shettynitis/LLM_LegalDocSummarization/2_vector_db/README.md

 Each step is designed for modularity and reproducibility, enabling you to swap datasets, tweak chunk sizes, or plug in different embedding/generation models.

 The resultant index file is saved in the model_rag folder.
+We then copy the model_rag folder into out block volume `cp -r LLM_LegalDocSummarization/2_vector_db/model_rag /mnt/block`.